-7.3 Authentication Server (AS) technologies
+7.3 PDP technologies

 The TNC Architecture does not mandate any particular protocol to be used for communication with and within the PDP.
-However, two of the most widely-supported protocols suitable for this purpose are Radius and Diameter.
+However, two of the most widely-supported protocols suitable for this purpose are RADIUS and Diameter.

-7.3.1 Radius
+7.3.1 RADIUS

-The Radius protocol [RFC2865] has a long history dating to the early developments of dial-up (over PPP) and in many ISPs today Radius remains to be the primary standardized authentication protocol of choice.
-The TNC Architecture acknowledges the wide-spread deployment of Radius, and anticipates that rich and interesting combinations of Radius with other technologies (e.g. EAP) will ensure a development path forward for many implementers of Radius today.
+The RADIUS protocol [20] has a long history dating to the early developments of dial-up (over PPP) and in many ISPs today RADIUS remains to be the primary standardized authentication protocol of choice.
+The TNC Architecture acknowledges the wide-spread deployment of RADIUS, and anticipates that rich and interesting combinations of RADIUS with other technologies (e.g. EAP) will ensure a development path forward for many implementers of RADIUS today.

-With the growing popularity of EAP as a way to allow various authentication methods to be used between the Client (EAP-Peer or Supplicant) and Authentication Server (AS), extensions have thus been defined in RFC3579 for Radius itself to support EAP.
-The aim of the extensions is to use Radius to shuttle Radius-encapsulated EAP packets between the Authenticator (or PEP in the TNC Architecture) and the AS.
-Two new attributes that were introduced into Radius in RFC3579 to achieve this are the EAP-Message and Message-Authenticator attributes.
+With the growing popularity of EAP as a way to allow various authentication methods to be used between the AR (i.e. client, EAP-Peer or Supplicant) and PDP (Authentication Server), extensions have thus been defined in RFC3579 for RADIUS itself to support EAP.
+The aim of the extensions is to use RADIUS to shuttle RADIUS-encapsulated EAP packets between the AR (or PEP in the TNC Architecture) and the PDP Two new attributes that were introduced into RADIUS in RFC3579 to achieve this are the EAP-Message and Message-Authenticator attributes.

-Along these lines, one possible addition to Radius could be a new attribute to directly carry integrity measurement information.
-This would allow for further flexibility of Radius to address cases where EAP is not deployed above (inside) Radius.
+Along these lines, one possible addition to RADIUS could be a new attribute to directly carry integrity measurement information.
+This would allow for further flexibility of RADIUS to address cases where EAP is not deployed above (inside) RADIUS.